davenaylor/postie/readme.txt

 If you send an e-mail to your postie address from an e-mail address that is no t linked to a wordpress user, it will get posted as admin.

+= Images aren't showing up at all? =

+There are a couple possible reasons for this.
+First, check to see if you can add an image through wordpress's normal posting mechanism.
+If not, then there is probably 1 or 2 problems:
+1. Your server does not have the php-gd library installed.
+Ask your hosting provider about this.

+2. Your wp-content/uploads directory is not writable by the webserver.
+Make sure that it is

 == History ==
 * 1.3.testing (2009.06.xx)
   * Now using default wordpress image and upload handling, which means: